 FAQ: Carry Over Bills

-States on a 2013-2014 biennial schedule are Alaska, California, Delaware, D.C., Georgia, Hawaii, Illinois, Iowa, Kansas, Maine, Massachusetts, Michigan, Minnesota, Nebraska, New Hampshire, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Vermont, Washington, and Wisconsin.
+States with 2013-2014 biennial sessions are Alaska, California, Delaware, D.C., Georgia, Hawaii, Illinois, Iowa, Kansas, Maine, Massachusetts, Michigan, Minnesota, Nebraska, New Hampshire, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Vermont, Washington, and Wisconsin.

 New Jersey and Virginia are on a 2012-2013 biennial schedule.

 Puerto Rico has a three year legislative session, from 2013 to 2016.